Jean-Ruth/Marketplace-Expose-Excel_SQL_Power-BI/README.md

 2. Which 3 product categories have the highest number of products sold?
 3. Which category has the highest revenue per payment method?
 4. Which category has the highest revenue per region?
+5. How many products are above and below the market’s average unit price per category?

 ### Charts Requirements
 1. Overall Total Revenue by Category